aquasecurity/chain-bench-action/README.md

           repository-url: ${{ github.server_url }}/${{ github.repository }} # Compiles to https://github.com/aquasecurity/chain-bench-action
           github-token: ${{ secrets.GITHUB_TOKEN }}

-      # Using the github action output from the scan step "chain-bench-result"
+      # Using the github action output from the scan step "chain-bench-result" (JSON so you can run rego/jq against it)
       - name: Echo
         run: echo ${{ steps.chain-bench.outputs.chain-bench-result }}